jonaslu/ain/README.md

 ```

 See all options: `ain -h`

-# Installation
-`go get -u github.com/jonaslu/ain`

-# Pre-requisites
-Go (version 1.13 or higher).

-You need curl and or httpie installed on your machine and available on your $PATH (command.Exec needs to find the binary).

 # Important concepts
 * Templates: Files containing what, how and where to make the API call.
 By convention has the file-ending `.ain`.